The final bells are tolling for a Catholic high school in Windsor Terrace.

 “They really helped me find myself and figure out what I wanted to do,” she said.

 The Brooklyn Diocese opened the doors to Bishop Ford as an all-boys school in 1962.
-It is named for Francis X. Ford, a Bishop who was killed in China 10 years before the school opened.
+It is named for Francis X. Ford, a bishop who was killed in China 10 years before the school opened.
 The diocese ran the institution until 1976, when it ceded control to a board of directors that turned it coed.

 Recent years had seen the school struggle to keep enrollment levels up, shrinking from 1,347 students in 2006 to 499 in 2014.
-In April, the school’s principal Thomas Arria informed students that because of a massive debt load and an even smaller enrollment total for the coming school year, Bishop Ford was going to close.
+This April, the school’s principal Thomas Arria informed students that because of a massive debt load and an even smaller enrollment total for the coming school year, Bishop Ford was going to close.

 The announcement sent shock waves through the Bishop Ford community and brought alumni, students, and parents together to try to save their beloved school.
 The group rallied, pleaded with the diocese for help, and tried to work with the school’s board of directors to devise a plan to save the school, but nothing stuck.